Doctor of Philosophy in Classics

 - 1 course in either Greek or Latin Prose Composition.

-- 2 courses in special fields such as Epigraphy, Law, Linguistics, Literary Theory, Medieval Studies, Palaeography, Papyrology, Philosophy, or Religion, as approved by the Associate Chair for Graduate Studies.
+- 2 courses in special fields such as Epigraphy, Law, Linguistics, Literary Theory, Medieval Studies, Palaeography, Papyrology, Philosophy, or Religion, as approved by the Associate Chair of Graduate Studies.

 - A minimum of 30 hours of doctoral dissertation credit with no more than 10 of these hours in any one semester.
 No more than 10 dissertation hours may be taken preceding the semester of taking the Oral Comprehensive Examination.
 Up to 10 hours may be taken during the semester in which the student passes the comprehensive examination.

 - A reading knowledge of German and one other modern foreign language (normally Italian or French) is required.
 Proficiency is tested by a one-hour written translation test using a dictionary.
-Students may take a Foreign Language Exam at any time by arrangement with the Associate Chair for Graduate Studies.
-Students are encouraged to pass both modern language exams by the end of the third semester and required to do so before the end of the fourth semester in the Ph.D. program.
+Students may take a Foreign Language Exam at any time by arrangement with the Associate Chair of Graduate Studies.
+Students are encouraged to pass both modern language exams by the end of the second semester in the Ph.D. program.

 - Comprehensive Examination.
-Two written examinations of three hours each on two topics or authors chosen in consultation with faculty members selected by the student and approved by the Graduate Committee, to be chosen from the following broad areas: language and literature, ancient history, archaeology, philosophy, or religion.
+Two written examinations of three hours each on two topics or authors chosen in consultation with faculty members selected by the student and approved by the Graduate Committee, to be chosen from the following broad areas: language and literature, ancient history, archaeology, or religion.
 In selecting the topics for these examinations, students are required to demonstrate balance in the fields of Greek and Roman culture, as determined by the Graduate Committee.
-The written Comprehensive Examinations will be administered twice per year, typically during the last two weeks of the term.
-Successful completion of the written examination is followed by a two-hour oral exam on Greek and Roman culture within the area of the student's chosen specialization, which should coincide with the student's intended dissertation topic.
-Students are required to complete these exams by the end of their fourth semester in the Ph.D. program.
+The written Comprehensive Examinations will be administered twice per year.
+Successful completion of the written examination is followed by a two-hour oral exam on Greek and Roman culture within the area of the student's chosen specialization, which should coincide with the student's intended dissertaion topic.
+Students are encouraged to complete these exams by the end of their fourth semester in the Ph.D. program.

-- Dissertation: To be completed by the end of the eighth semester in the Ph.D. program.
+- Dissertation: To be completed by the end of the tenth semester in the Ph.D. program.

-- Final Examination (upon submission of dissertation): 2 hours of oral defense of the Dissertation.
+- Final Examination (upon submission of dissertation): Two hours of oral defense of the Dissertation.